MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-overview.md

 Before you start a server install, we recommend you download and run the **mst-readiness** tool.
 The tool is a script that runs on your Linux server and does the following actions:

 - Confirms that your network configuration allows Microsoft Tunnel to access the required Microsoft endpoints.
-- Validates that the Azure Active Directory (Azure AD) account you’ll use to install the tunnel server has the required roles to complete enrollment.
+- Validates that the Azure Active Directory (Azure AD) account you’ll use to install Microsoft Tunnel has the required roles to complete enrollment.

 The mst-readiness tool has a dependency on **jq**, a command-lie JSON processor.
 Before you run the readiness tool, ensure **jq** is installed.
 For information about how to get and install **jq**, see the documentation for the version of Linux that you use.